 In my time as a teacher I have been on a constant search for good assistive technology.
 I remember going to IDA conferences and sitting through presentation after presentation looking for just the right technology to bring back to our school.
 I was excited the first time we got Franklin Spellers, which gave students the ability to quickly look up spelling words.
 I was disappointed the first time I tried Dragon Speak Naturally, as the software kinks weren’t fully worked out, making it ineffective in the classroom.
 I was excited when we got iPads, and then disappointed we had to use them for all technical tasks.
 The visual and interactive abilities of iPads are great for some things, but do not help much when writing papers.

 Assistive technology should not replace teaching.
 It should support a student’s learning and enable them to produce grade-level work in spite of their learning styles.
 That is why it is so exciting when you can hit upon something that really works for our students.
 The following is a list of “Devers approved” assistive technology to use inside and outside of the classroom for middle and upper school students.

-At first glance, chromebooks are nothing special.
+At first glance, Chromebooks are nothing special.
 They typically have light processors, low video processing power, and limited hard-drive space.
-(Although, some of the new HP chromebooks are changing the way people view them.)
-The beauty of chromebooks is the simplicity and the price.
+(Although, some of the new HP Chromebooks are changing the way people view them.)
+The beauty of Chromebooks is the simplicity and the price.
 They do one thing really well.
 They sync with all Google products.
 Every student has docs, classroom, pictures, video, and search at the ready.
-Even students who are not computer savy find chromebooks really easy to use.
-This year’s introduction of chromebooks to Park Academy students has been a resounding success.
+Even students who are not computer savvy find Chromebooks really easy to use.
+This year’s introduction of Chromebooks to Park Academy students has been a resounding success.
 They love the ease of the technology and having all their assignments organized for them.